Building An Australian Property Portfolio,

 Prior to entering into any transaction, investors are advised to engage their own legal, tax and accounting professionals where they deem necessary.
 Any decisions taken with regard to investments are based exclusively on the assessment of the investor.

-The information and data contained in this web site have been obtained from sources believed to be reliable, but they are not guaranteed and are only provided for informational purposes.
+The information and data contained in this web site and in the report have been obtained from sources believed to be reliable, but they are not guaranteed and are only provided for informational purposes and we accept no liability therefore.
 All expressions of opinion are subject to change without notice and are not intended to be a guarantee of future events.
 Neither accuracy nor completeness is warranted and any liability, including incidental or consequential damages, arising from errors or omissions in this web site are expressly disclaimed.